 Alternatively, propane or natural gas generators are powerful energy backup systems.
 Generators can supply enough electricity for your entire home assuming correct sizing and a constant supply of fuel.
 We tend to recommend generators for shorter power outages and large loads due to the dramatic cost savings over batteries.
 Combining a generator with your grid-tied solar energy system is a great way to maximize the return on your solar investment while providing you reliable, back-up electricity.

 Deciding to back up with batteries or a generator depends on your requirements.
-If your goal is to get ‘off the grid’ for good or to have a long term and fuel free source of back up electricity, then a battery backup is for you.
+If your goal is to get ‘off the grid’ for good or to have a long term and fuel free source of back up electricity, then a solar battery backup is for you.
 However, for occasionally backing up your whole house for a few hour or days, a generator will be a more cost-effective option.